Thank you for visiting our fishing report page. During the

 Note: You should refresh this page to be sure that you are viewing the latest fishing report.

 Ice out was around April 13th.
-Water level has been full and fairly stable most of the season so far with current water temps cooling to around 65 to 68 degrees.
+Water level has been fairly stable this past week but remains at about 41 inches down from full with current water temps cooling to around 45 to 48 degrees.